 It will blow your ass off.
 The D-2000 is an all-new "1950s" design, based on our previous drum-sound simulation circuits.
 Unlike the previous D-1000, everything in the D-2000 has been tweaked and maximized and pushed.
 It is NOT intended for fast-and-dirty bland, conventional backing tracks, it is for the mad experimenter and the risk-taker and the experienced studio musician who wants extreme analog.

-Each of the three tunable drums ("PITCHED DRUM") is made from a vacuum tube ringing bandpass filter, and can be tuned to sound from below 20 Hz to over 2 kHz using a "vactrol" photoresistor.
+Each of the three tuneable drums ("PITCHED DRUM") is made from a vacuum tube ringing bandpass filter, and can be tuned to sound from below 20 Hz to over 2 kHz using a "vactrol" photoresistor.
 They are also tunable with external control voltages (varying 0-5v), allowing complex patterns to be built up with external CV or pulse sources.
 Resonance of each PITCHED DRUM circuit is set by front-panel controls.
 Each circuit also has a "Drive" control, allowing the pulse input to be varied from complete shutoff (silence) to full sounding to overdrive.
-The PITCHED DRUMs are very similar to the R-54 module.
+The PITCHED DRUM circuits are very similar to the RK4 module.

 The two "cymbal" sound channels ("GATED NOISE") are based on an extremely primitive circuit, with white noise gated by a pentode tube.
 The "cymbal" attack and decay are knob-variable and the decay time is also CV variable, controlled by a slow-response "vactrol" photoresistor.
 Each GATED NOISE channel also has a treble rolloff tone control.

 A "Link" switch connects the trigger inputs of the second GATED NOISE and first PITCHED DRUM channels, so they sound together.
-This allows simulation of a "snare" drum, if you can call it that.
+This allows simulation of a "snare" drum - a really strange one.

 Recessed buttons may be used to manually trigger each channel, in parallel with any trigger input pulses.